mheob/include-fussball-de-widgets/readme.txt

 1. screenshot-1.jpg

 == Changelog ==
+= 3.3.3 - 2020-09-11 =
+= Fixed =
+* Only show the console log statement, if hte devtools are activated.

 = 3.3.2 - 2020-08-21 =
 = Fixed =
 * Add the correct version number to the readme and plugin files.